-Previous mapping and data from the proposed Sites Reservoir permitting efforts was reviewed to site investigation locations outside of sensitive habitats, potential wetlands, and known cultural sites.
-Using available materials for reference, early Project development work involved an extensive review of desktop aerial imagery and geographic information system data with a goal of selecting investigation locations that would avoid potential sensitive resources to the extent possible.
-In addition, access to the investigation locations was considered during the desktop evaluation process.
+Using available materials for reference, the Proposed Project planning involved an extensive review of desktop aerial imagery and geographic information system (GIS) data with a goal of selecting investigation locations that would avoid potential sensitive resources to the extent possible.
+In addition, access to the investigation locations was examined during the desktop evaluation process.